pluralsh/documentation/pages/adding-new-application/index.md

 > One peculiarity about the terraform modules is that at the very least they need to contain the Kubernetes namespace for your application.
   This is because during a `plural deploy` with the Plural CLI the `terraform apply` will always run before the `helm install` step.

-Just like the Helm chart, the Terraform modules also contain a `deps.yaml` file that inform the Plural API about the order of dependencies on other modules.
+Just like the Helm chart, the Terraform modules also contain a `deps.yaml` file that inform the Plural API about dependencies on other modules.
 ```
 apiVersion: plural.sh/v1alpha1
 kind: Dependencies